moonbuggy/docker-dnsmasq-updater/README.md

 The script can be run standalone on the Docker host or in a Docker container, so long as it has access to the Docker socket it's happy.

+You do not need to both install it on the host and run the container, it would in fact be a bad idea to do so.
+Choose one or the other, whichever you feel works best for you.

 ### Installation on Docker host

 Install requirements: `pip3 install -r requirements.txt`